RevealBi/Documentation/en/developer/setup-configuration/setup-configuration-web.md

     > [!NOTE] > **Hosting Client-Side and Server-Side Parts Separately**
     > If you want to host client-side and server-side parts on different servers, please read [here](~/en/developer/web-sdk/overview.html#host-client-server-separate) **before** you continue to next step.

-2. Create an instance of
-    **\$.ig.RevealSettings**
-    providing the \_dashboardId\ in the constructor.

-3. Call
+2. Call
-    **\$.ig.RevealUtility.loadDashboard**
+    **\$.ig.RVDashboard.loadDashboard**
     providing the _dashboardId_ and success and error handlers.

-    a.
-In the success handler you should use the retrieved dashboard and set it to the dashboard property of the **\$.ig.RevealSettings**
+3. In the success handler instantiate the **\$.ig.RevealView** component by passing a selector for the DOM element where the dashboard should be rendered into.
+Finally you should use the retrieved dashboard and set it to the dashboard property of the **\$.ig.RevealView**
-    object.

-4. Finally, instantiate the
-    **\$.ig.RevealView** component
-    by passing two parameters.
-One is a selector for the DOM element where the dashboard should be rendered into, and the other one is the settings object.

 #### Sample Code